Mikzarjr/FaceSegmentation/README.md

 </div>

 # 📚 Basic Concepts
 `CLIP-DINO-SAM` combination is a **Huge** module that works relatively **not quickly** as it requires relatively **Big** ammounts of GPU.
 So i will show you a detailed workthroug for only two images to save your time on waiting for the results and my time on writing this tutorial.
-For the most curious ones i will leave a complete pipeline for training on custom face dataset.
+For the most curious ones i will leave a complete workthrough for training on custom face dataset.
 Enjoy 🎉

 #